shrinivas9712/github-pages-with-jekyll/_posts/Introduction to Machine Leanring.md

 ## Types of Machine Learning
 - there are three types of Machine Learning

-1.Supervised Learning
+1. Supervised Learning
-2.Unsupervised Learning
+2. Unsupervised Learning
-3.Reinforcement Learning
+3. Reinforcement Learning